paulinev-kth/katacoda-scenarios/sampler-docker/step_creating_docker_dashboard.md

  - `docker stats --no-stream --format {{.CPUPerc}} | awk '{sum += $0} END {print sum"%"}'` sums the CPU usage of all the containers

 With these textboxes components, you can see your running containers and the stopped containers.
-There should only be one enter for each kind of component ("textboxes" is not repeated).
+There should only be one entry for each kind of component ("textboxes" is not repeated).
 ```yaml
   - title: Docker stats
     position: [[0, 20], [60, 15]]